 Student loan servicers handle all of the many complex and varied administrative responsibilities associated with managing student loans.
-Some of the different student loan services that student loan companies offer to borrowers include the following:
+The services that student loan companies offer to borrowers include:

-- Processing changes in name, address, and contact information
+- Processing changes of names, addresses and contact information

 - Setting up automatic payments

 - Enrolling eligible borrowers in income-driven or other flexible repayment plans